 Hold this position for up to one minute before slowly releasing it and returning to a seated position.

-This yoga posture can help to stimulate and open up the crown chakra, which is thought to be associated with feelings of spiritual connection, clarity of mind, wisdom, happiness, and bliss.
+This yoga posture can help stimulate and open up the crown chakra, which is thought to be associated with spiritual connection, clarity of mind, wisdom, happiness, and bliss.

-By practicing rabbit pose regularly, you can help to balance and open up this important chakra, while also increasing flexibility in the spine, hips, thighs, and calves.
+By practicing rabbit pose regularly, you can help balance this important chakra, while also increasing flexibility in the spine, hips, thighs, and calves.

 8. Headstand – Sirsasana